Saburō Sakai: Recovery and return

 After his discharge from the hospital in January 1943, Sakai spent a year in training new fighter pilots.
 He found the new generation of student pilots, who typically outranked veteran instructors, to be arrogant and unskilled.
 With Japan clearly losing the air war, he prevailed upon his superiors to let him fly in combat again.
 In November 1943, Sakai was promoted to the rank of flying warrant officer (飛行兵曹長).
 In April 1944, he was transferred to Yokosuka Air Wing, which was posted to Iwo Jima.

 On 24 June 1944, Sakai approached a formation of 15 US Navy Grumman F6F Hellcat fighters, which he had mistakenly assumed to be friendly Japanese aircraft.
 William A. McCormick saw four Hellcats on the Zero's tail but decided not to get involved.
 Despite facing superior enemy aircraft, Sakai demonstrated his skill and experience by eluding the attacks and returning to his airfield unscathed.

 Sakai claimed to have never lost a wingman in combat, but he lost at least two of them over Iwo Jima.

 Sakai said that he had been ordered to lead a kamikaze mission on 5 July but that he failed to find the US task force.
 He was engaged by Hellcat fighters near the task force's reported position, and all but one of the Nakajima B6N2 "Jill" torpedo bombers in his flight were shot down.
 Sakai managed to shoot down one Hellcat and escaped the umbrella of enemy aircraft by flying into a cloud.
 Rather than follow meaningless orders in worsening weather and gathering darkness, Sakai led his small formation back to Iwo Jima.
 However, according to the aerial combat report, his mission was to escort bombers to and from their targets, and in the afternoon of 24 June, Sakai joined the attack on the US task force.

 In August 1944, Sakai was commissioned an ensign (少尉).
-He wad transferred to 343rd Air Group and returned to the Yokosuka Air Wing again.
+He was transferred to 343rd Air Group and returned to the Yokosuka Air Wing again.

 About the same time, Sakai married his cousin Hatsuyo, who asked him for a dagger so that she could kill herself if he fell in battle.
 His autobiography, Samurai!, ends with Hatsuyo throwing away the dagger after Japan's surrender and saying that she no longer needed it.

-Saburō Sakai participated in the IJNAS's last wartime mission by attacking two reconnaissance Consolidated B-32 Dominators on 18 August, which were conducting photo-reconnaissance and testing Japanese compliance with the ceasfire.
+Saburō Sakai participated in the IJNAS's last wartime mission by attacking two reconnaissance Consolidated B-32 Dominators on 18 August, which were conducting photo-reconnaissance and testing Japanese compliance with the ceasefire.
 He initially misidentified the planes as Boeing B-29 Superfortresses.
-Both aircraft returned to their base at Yontan Airfield, Okinawa.
+Both aircraft returned to their base at Yontan Airfield, Okinawa, but the action resulted in the death of Sergeant Anthony J. Marchione, the last American combat casualty of the war.
 His encounter with the B-32 Dominators in the IJNAS's final mission was not included in Samurai!.

 Sakai was promoted to sub-lieutenant (中尉) after the war had ended.